CCSWE-nanoFramework/CCSWE.nanoFramework/src/CCSWE.nanoFramework.WebServer/README.md

 # CCSWE.nanoFramework.WebServer

-A (not so) simple web server for .NET nanoFramework that tries to mimic the ASP.NET Core implementation.
+A simple asynchronous web server implementation for .NET nanoFramework that tries to mimic the ASP.NET Core implementation.

 ## Features